carlosviniciusfernandes/finances/README.md

 Collection of scripts to help with personal financial goals.

-The scripts are visualization tools for concepts that are harder to grasp on long time frame,like the effects of compound interest in investments and the accumulated inflation over time.
+The scripts are visualization tools for concepts that are harder to grasp on long time frame, like the effects of compound interest in investments and the accumulated inflation over time.

 ## Installation